uwbiot/IPv6OverBluetoothLowEnergyMesh/README.md

 **Note** Source code for this project is best viewed in Visual Studio, as line endings and indentation are sometimes thrown off by Git converting line endings if you view it in the browser.

-For detailed information about this driver, see the ReadMe.txt file in the `IPv6ToBle.sys` directory.
+For detailed information about this driver, see the ReadMe.md file in the `IPv6ToBle.sys` directory.

 ### Packet processing app